AciferBG/Poisoned-Pathways/README.md

 This mod is available in **English**.
 The language will be selected automatically based on your game installation.

 ## Compatibility
-Poisonous Pathways is compatible with *BG2EE* and *EET*.
+Poisoned Pathways is compatible with *BG2EE* and *EET*.
 It does not alter core game content and should be compatible with most other mods.

 ---